priyanshu-solon/All-Programs/README.md

 # All-Programs
-Creating a good README for your GitHub repository is essential to make it inviting and informative.
-Here’s a template you can use for your C and C++ code repository:

 Beginner’s C and C++ Code Repository
 Welcome to my collection of C and C++ programs!
 This repository contains various projects and exercises I completed during my college studies.
 It’s a great resource for beginners looking to learn and practice C and C++ programming.